-Since most users are still on Windows 10, we’re going to stick with that version of Microsoft’s operating system for these instructions.
+Since most users are still on Windows 10, we will stick with that version of Microsoft’s operating system for these instructions.

 Want to speed up your smartphone and give it room to breathe?
-Tap or click here for 3 ways to free up space on your phone.
+Tap or click here for three ways to free up space on your phone.

 First things first

 Before anything else, you should see what you have.
 Check your list of installed software so you’ll know what to reinstall and what to leave out.
 Perhaps it’s time to let go of Snood?
 Here’s how: Tap the Start menu and go to Settings > Apps to see a list under Apps & features.

 Look through your folders and check for photos and other files you want to keep.
 Consider Office documents such as work papers, tax information, that unfinished novel, etc. Use the search function to find everything you’re looking for.
 All of this needs to be backed up before you move any further.

 You have a couple of options.
 You can move your files to an external hard drive or flash drive or back them up via the cloud.
 We recommend our sponsor, IDrive.

 IDrive makes it easy to back up all of your devices, whether you have a Mac, PC, Android, iPad or iPhone.
 You can also manage your backups through a single online account.

 Go to IDrive.com and use promo code Kim to save 90% on 5 TB of cloud backup!
 That’s just $7.95 for the first year.

 Once all your stuff is safe and sound, it’s time to reset your PC using Windows.